• Skip to primary navigation

 • Parmesan cheese – for vegetarians, check your parmesan is vegetarian.
 You can also use provolone in this dish.
 For a budget friendly alternative to parmesan, use a strong cheddar – not authentic, but still very tasty.

-How to make this courgette pasta dish
+How to make this Italian courgette pasta recipe

 (This instructions are for guidance only – for full detailed recipe, please see recipe card at the end of the post.)